Fosfomycin: Side effects

 The drug is well tolerated and has a low incidence of harmful side effects.

 Mechanism of action

 Despite its name (ending in -omycin) Fosfomycin is not a macrolide, but a member of a novel class of phosphonic antibiotics.
 Fosfomycin is bactericidal and inhibits bacterial cell wall biogenesis by inactivating the enzyme UDP-N-acetylglucosamine-3-enolpyruvyltransferase, also known as MurA.
 This enzyme catalyzes the committed step in peptidoglycan biosynthesis, namely the ligation of phosphoenolpyruvate (PEP) to the 3'-hydroxyl group of UDP-N-acetylglucosamine.
 This pyruvate moiety provides the linker that bridges the glycan and peptide portion of peptidoglycan.
 Fosfomycin is a PEP analog that inhibits MurA by alkylating an active site cysteine residue (Cys 115 in the Escherichia coli enzyme).

 Fosfomycin enters the bacterial cell through the glycerophosphate transporter.

+Immunomodulatory properties

+Beyond its antibacterial activity, fosfomycin has been shown to modulate immune responses.
+Recent studies demonstrate that it can reduce the production of pro-inflammatory cytokines (e.g., TNF-α, IL-1β, IL-6), inhibit key inflammatory pathways such as NF-κB and MAPK, and increase anti-inflammatory mediators like IL-10.
+Additionally, fosfomycin may suppress T-cell proliferation, reduce neutrophil activation, and enhance tissue repair processes.
+These findings suggest potential applications in conditions involving dysregulated inflammation, such as sepsis or chronic wounds.

 History

 Fosfomycin (originally known as phosphonomycin) was discovered in a joint effort of Merck and Co. and Spain's Compañía Española de Penicilina y Antibióticos (CEPA).
 It was first isolated by screening broth cultures of Streptomyces fradiae isolated from soil samples for the ability to cause formation of spheroplasts by growing bacteria.
 The discovery was described in a series of papers published in 1969.
 CEPA began producing fosfomycin on an industrial scale in 1971 at its Aranjuez facility.